 For the tax crime, Mr. Betancourt will do the time—24 months to be precise, and he will be paying almost $10 million in restitution and penalties, plus probation.

-Take a hoagie, stuff with thinly sliced steak and cheese, toast until the bun is crusty, the steak is steaming and the cheese is melted, and top with anything you like.
+Take a hoagie, stuff it with thinly sliced steak and cheese, toast until the bun is crusty, the steak is steaming and the cheese is melted, and top with anything you like.
 Tony Luke’s, a South Philly eatery owned by Anthony Lucidonio Sr. and son, Nicholas Lucidonio, is a famous local sandwich shop known for its cheesesteak.
-Unfortunately, it is not only the hoagies getting toasty these days, as the two owners were charged in late summer with cooking the books—keeping two sets of books that may have concealed as much as eight million dollars in receipts from the Internal Revenue Service (IRS).
+Unfortunately, it is not only the hoagies getting toasty these days, as the two owners were charged in late summer with cooking the books— keeping two sets of books that may have concealed as much as eight million dollars in receipts from the Internal Revenue Service (IRS).

-Altogether, 82-year old Mr. Lucidonio Sr., and his son, 54-year old Nicolas, face more than 20 counts of criminal tax fraud.
+Altogether, 82-year-old Mr. Lucidonio Sr., and his son, 54-year-old Nicolas, face more than 20 counts of criminal tax fraud.

-We talked earlier about the problems that can rise when paying cash under the table, that is, cash paid without report to the IRS or payment of payroll taxes.
+We've previously discussed the problems that can rise when paying cash under the table, that is, cash paid without report to the IRS or payment of payroll taxes.
 The IRS alleges the duo kept two sets of books.
 In one set, they recorded, reported, and paid over employment taxes on a portion of their earnings from their business.
 The pair then paid employees a substantial amount more in cash—without withholding employment taxes or reporting the income.
 The accountant retained by the pair was directed to prepare false income tax returns and quarterly business returns.